hakansuku/D1APACTraining/_13_1 Building IBM MQ environment.md

 # 13_1_1 Run a IBM MQ sample environment on an AWS EC2 instance.

 ## In this tutorial we will spin a Ubuntu linux AWS::EC2 instance , we run a Docker IBM MQ sample on an AWS EC2 instance.
 This setup is commonly used for rapid development and testing IBM MQ
-- Prepare a development ubuntu VM instance (refer to previous exercise 1_2)
+- Prepare a development ubuntu VM instance (refer to previous exercise 1_2) Choose a smaller instance type (eg. t3.large).
 - SSH into the Ubuntu terminal

 ![](https://github.com/hakansuku/D1APACTraining/blob/main/images/OTELcollector/SSHterminal.jpg)